 Jes Reyes is an interdisciplinary artist, curator, and arts administrator living and working in the Twin Cities.
-Recent photography and video art of her's has exhibited with Artists in Storefronts, Altered Esthetics, Made Here, Feminist Video Quarterly, and the Walker Art Center.
+Her photography and video art have exhibited with Artists in Storefronts, Altered Esthetics, Feminist Video Quarterly, Made Here, and the Walker Art Center.
 Her mixed media visual art has exhibited at the The Show Gallery, MacRostie Art Center, Altered Esthetics, and the Hennepin County Library.
-Jes is the founder of the Ae Film Festival and coordinates programming for Spectrum ArtWorks, a multifaceted art studio for artists living with mental illness.
+Jes is the founder of the Altered Esthetics Film Festival and coordinates programming for Avivo ArtWorks (formerly Spectrum ArtWorks), a multifaceted art studio for artists living with mental illness.
 Jes also works as an Artist Career Consultant for Springboard for the Arts.

 In 2005, Jes moved to the Twin Cities from Southern California, a year after graduating from California State University, Long Beach with a double major in Women’s Studies and Film and Electronic Arts.
 Jes now holds a Master of Liberal Studies degree (focusing in creative writing, feminist theory, and film studies) from the University of Minnesota, with a minor in Museum Studies (focusing in curatorial studies and community arts).